 I also find eye exercises helpful, such as the simple one of holding a pen / pencil in front of your eyes and moving the object away (as far as you can) and then up close, back and forth slowly.
 All the while carefully keeping it in focus.
 You can also move it around for peripheral vision strengthening.

-Just a little bit can do so much!
+A little bit can do so much!

 Although I gave you a list of healthy things you can do at work, you don’t need to do them all every day.
 Would be nice if you can, but adding any one of these to your workday would be a great start!